epfl-ada/ada-2023-project-radatouille/README.md

 ## Requirements

-Just run the following line of command `pip install requirements.txt` in your shell!
+Just run the following line of command `pip install -r requirements.txt` in your shell!